 Income Type HE+ System Code Income Entry Reminders Source Most Common Verifications Alimony Received (A) May be spousal support, however, this is not the same as spousal impoverishment.
-KIDS, check stubs, and bank statement Child Support Received (CS RECD) RECD Associate with the parent who receives the CS.
-It does not have to be entered under each child's name.
-Enter a separate CS RECD for each source to verify each child support case.
-KIDS, state-issued debit card statement, bank statement, Wisconsin Way2Go Debit MasterCard statement, check stubs, or CS printout (the individual may be charged a fee to obtain the printout) Child Support Paid (CS PAID) chis as th Only court-ordered child support paid is deducted.
+KIDS, check stubs, and bank statement Child Support Received (CS RECD) (CS RECD) (CS RECD) (CS RECD) (CS RECD for each source to verify each child support case.
+KIDS, state-issued debit card statement, bank statement, Wisconsin Way2Go Debit MasterCard statement, check stubs, or CS printout (the individual may be charged a fee to obtain the printout) Child Support Paid (CS PAID) child s is declared as a put the Hild deduction.
+Only court-ordered child support paid is deducted.
 Enter as a positive value; the HE+ System deducts this income.
-KIDS, payroll check stubs, or CS printout (the individual may be charged a fee to obtain the printout) C-Supp - SSI Caretaker Supplement1 (CTS;C-SUPP) Associate the state CTS benefit for each eligible child in the household.
+KIDS, payroll check stubs, or CS printout (the individual may be charged a fee to obtain the printout) C-Supp - SSI Caretaker Supplement1 (CTS;C-SUPP) (CTS;C-SUPP) Associate the state CTS benefit for each eligible child in the household.
 CTS eligible household members are categorically eligible.
 Notification of decision, CARES, Forward Health, or bank statement (Reminder: CTS payments may be included in the State SSI Income amount) Disability Long-term (DL) May see this income in the next year.
 Count the gross income.
 Employer or insurance company Benefit check stubs or employer/insurance company statement

 Income Type HE+ System Code Income Entry Reminders Source Most Common Verifications Disability Short- term (DS) Benefit is usually a short duration but may turn into a long-term disability payment.
-Count the gross income.
-Employer or insurance company Benefit check stubs or employer/insurance company statement Dividends/Interest 2 (D) Complete one income entry for combined interest/dividends income.
-Name of stock/bank/bond Tax Form 1040, 1099, or statements covering a 12-month time period Gambling/ Lottery/Bingo Count gross winnings received in the test period.
+Count the gross income. short duration but may turn into a long-term disability payment.
+Count the Employer or insurance company Benefit check stubs or employer/insurance company statement Dividends/Interest 2 (D) combined income entry for combined interest/dividends Name of stock/bank/ bond Tax Form 1040, 1099, or statements covering a 12-month time period Gambling/ Lottery/Bingo (G) Count gross winnings received in the test period.
 Tribal Per Capita money should be entered as Tribal Per Capita Income.
-Tax Form W-2G or winnings statements General Relief (GR) benefit Economic support benefit awarded by a county or tribe.
-CARES or check stubs Gift/Donations (GF) Count money received as a gift or donation in the prior month.
+Tax Form W-2G or winnings statements General Relief (GR) Economic support benefit awarded by a county or tribe.
+CARES or check stubs Count money received as a gift or donation in the prior month.
 Do not include gifts received for birthdays, holidays, or other special occasions.
 Identify the source/ relationship of donor Zero-income households may self-declare gift income on the Zero Income Form (ZIF).
 Households with other income may self-declare using the gift income section of the ZIF or with a written statement.
 An HE+ System Note is required when the customer self-declares gift income.
 A written or verbal statement from the gift giver is also acceptable.
-Government Relief or Disaster ((iV) I to the household GA list, Tax Form 1040, 1099, or check stub Land Contract Payment (LC) Count only the interest portion of the land contract.
+Government Relief or Disaster (GV) Issued by the federal or state government for aid to the household.
+(Examples: refugee aid, flood relief, etc.) GA list, Tax Form 1040, 1099, or check stub Land Contract Payment (LC) Count only the interest portion of the land contract.
 Land contract - amortization schedule or Tax Form 1040 with Schedule B